 Can I file if I'm undocumented?

 Undocumented immigrants can file taxes by getting an ITIN (an Individual Tax Identification Number).
 Filing can be helpful if you decide to apply for citizenship or residency someday because it shows an effort to follow the law.
 The IRS (the government agency that handles taxes) does not share information with ICE (Immigration and Customs Enforcement).
-To learn more about the pros and cons of filing as an undocumented immigrant, we recommend this article.
-If you decide you want to file or you want more information, please get in touch and we can help.
+We can connect you with Greater Boston Legal Services to see if filing an ITIN is the best choice for you and your family.

 Can I lose my benefits by filing (for example, food or housing assistance)?